Skip to Content

 A 2012 study found that demolishing or repairing wallboard may disturb asbestos joint compound.
 The study stated these materials continue to be potential sources of exposure.
 Any craftspeople or homeowners can discuss suspected asbestos drywall exposure with their doctors.

-02. List of Asbestos Drywall Products
+List of Wallboard, Gypsumboard and Other Asbestos Drywall Products

 Many companies that manufactured construction products once used asbestos.
 The mineral’s heat resistance and durability made it popular for materials like drywall and its finishing products.